joshua-decoder/joshua_translation_engine/README.md

 ## Use

+### Installation

+install the dependencies with `pip`:

+    pip install -r requirements.txt

 ### Starting the translation engine

+Run the command:

+    python app.py

-The first command line argument is the directory containing the Joshua Bundle to run as a TCP server.
+**TODO:** The first command line argument is the directory containing the Joshua Bundle to run as a TCP server.

 ### Requesting translations